Bevis Marks Synagogue: The modern Sephardic community

 On Friday 13 November 1998, Peter, Lord Levene of Portsoken, became the eighth Jewish Lord Mayor of London.
 An Ashkenazi Jew by birth, Lord Levene's first public act was to walk, with a retinue, from his official residence (Mansion House) to Bevis Marks Synagogue, for the Sabbath Eve service.
 This was repeated on Friday 12 November 2010 by the then Lord Mayor Michael Bear.

 Today the Spanish and Portuguese descendant community in London operates three synagogues: Bevis Marks, Lauderdale Road (which is the community's administrative headquarters) and a smaller synagogue in Wembley.
 The community's sheltered housing scheme Harris Court and old-age home Edinburgh House are also located in Wembley.
 A number of other Sephardic synagogues in Britain have associated status.
 Bevis Marks Synagogue remains the flagship synagogue of the British Sephardic Jewish community.
 Daily services are held and the synagogue is frequently a venue for weddings and other celebrations.

 Since August 2015, the rabbi of Bevis Marks is Shalom Morris, an American of Ashkenazi descent.
 He is a great-grandson of Rabbi Eliezer Silver.
-King Charles is a patron of the synagogue heading a 2019 conservation appeal for funds to turn it into a heritage centre.

-It is a Grade 1 listed historic monument.
+Nearby development

 In 2018, the synagogue rescinded its objections to a proposed development after the architects amended the plans and the developers made a donation to the synagogue.
 The Jewish Chronicle reported that some congregants were unhappy with decision and felt the leadership had lacked ethics.